qclab-quantum/Qtailor/readme.md

     Benchmark.compare_gates(qasm=qasm,array=array,bits = 10)
 ```

-2. replace the existing values with those retrieved from the CSV file.
+2. Replace the existing values with those retrieved from the **benchmark/a-result/xxx.csv**. the csv file looks like:

 ![](./temp/readme2.png)